Ashford Castle

-Ashford Castle is a medieval and Victorian castle that has been expanded over the centuries and turned into a five star luxury hotel near Cong on the Mayo-Galway border, on the Galway side of Lough Corrib in Ireland.
-It is a member of the Red Carnation Hotels organisation and was previously owned by the Guinness family.
+Ashford Castle is a mainly Victorian and medieval castle near Cong on the County Mayo–Galway border in Ireland.
+The castle has been expanded over the centuries and turned into a five star hotel.
+It is located on the County Galway side of Lough Corrib and was previously owned by the Guinness family.

+History

 Early history

 A castle was built on the perimeter of a monastic site in 1228 by the Anglo-Norman House of Burke.

 After more than three-and-a-half centuries under the de Burgos, whose surname became Burke or Bourke, Ashford passed into the hands of a new master, following a fierce battle between the forces of the de Burgos and those of the English official Sir Richard Bingham, Lord President of Connaught, when a truce was agreed.
 In 1589, the castle fell to Bingham, who added a fortified enclave within its precincts.

+Browne family ownership

 Dominick Browne, of the Browne family (Baron Oranmore and Browne), received the estate in a Royal Grant in either 1670 or 1678.
 In 1715, the estate of Ashford was established by the Browne family and a hunting lodge in the style of a 17th-century French chateau was constructed.
 The double-headed eagles still visible on the roof represent the coat of arms of the Brownes.

 In the late 18th-century a branch of the family inhabited the castle.
 In the early 19th-century, one Thomas Elwood was agent for the Brownes at Ashford and was recorded as living there in 1814.